-- behind the front building façade closest to the side boundary, and - b) 1.8m in height from 1 m behind the front building façade closest to the side boundary.
-Refer to Figure 2.15.5. - Fencing on rear boundaries behind the building alignment is limited to 1.8m in height. - Fencing along the side and rear common homesite boundaries is to be constructed: - a) of pre-painted sheet steel fencing or masonry materials where a fence height limit of 1.8m is permitted, and - b) in accordance with the front fencing requirements where a fence height limit of 1 m is permitted.
+- Fencing on side boundaries is limited to: - a) 1 m in height from the front boundary to 1 m behind the front building façade closest to the side boundary, and - b) 1.8m in height from 1m behind the front building façade closest to the side boundary.
+Refer to Figure 2.15.5. - Fencing on rear boundaries behind the building alignment is limited to 1.8m in height. - Fencing along the side and rear common homesite boundaries is to be constructed: - a) of pre-painted sheet steel fencing or masonry materials where a fence height limit of 1.8m is permitted, and - b) in accordance with the front fencing requirements where a fence height limit of 1m is permitted.
 Refer to section 2.15 (ii). - For side or rear fencing on corner homesites, refer to section 2.15 (iv). - The colour of common homesite boundary fencing is to be generally consistent with the natural surrounds.
 Masonry fencing is to be in context with the dwelling and pre-painted sheet steel fencing is to be Colorbond® Riversand®.
 Refer to figure 2.15.6. - The colour and materials of fencing are to be shown on the building plans submitted for approval.